-Before getting into the list of recommended dog foods, we should note that the FDA not long ago put out a warning about certain grain-free foods, which the agency thinks may be linked to an increase in dilated cardiomyopathy in dogs.
+We should also note that the FDA has warned against certain grain-free foods, which the agency thinks may be linked to an increase in dilated cardiomyopathy in dogs.
 According to veterinarian Dr. Sara Ochoa, “Large and giant-breed dogs are predisposed to this disease.”
-The majority of the vets we spoke with explained that the correlation isn’t from the lack of grains in these foods, but rather from the legumes or peas that have been added as a replacement.
+The majority of the vets we spoke with explained that the correlation doesn’t stem from the lack of grains in these foods but rather from the legumes or peas that have been added as a replacement.
 Veterinarian Dr. Angie Krause says, “When a dog’s diet gets so high in legumes as a protein source, it may change their uptake of certain amino acids.”

 Best overall dog food

-Of the 14 veterinarians we spoke to, nine said Royal Canin dog food is their top pick for their own pets and the dogs they treat at work.
-Dr. Gregory Gstrein, a staff veterinarian at VCA Animal Hospital in California, says that “the best foods are backed by actual research and feeding trials and Royal Canin does the extensive work needed to prove their foods yield excellent real-world results.”
-Dr. Catriona Love, an associate veterinarian at Heart of Chelsea Veterinary Group, feeds Royal Canin to her five-pound, 11-year-old Chihuahua rescue, and says that of the three dog-food brands she recommends to her patients, Royal Canin is the most palatable.
+Of the 13 veterinarians we spoke to, ten said Royal Canin dog food is their top pick for their own pets and the dogs they treat at work.
+Dr. Gregory Gstrein, a staff veterinarian at a VCA Animal Hospital in California, says, “The best foods are backed by actual research and feeding trials, and Royal Canin does the extensive work needed to prove their foods yield excellent real-world results.”
+Dr. Catriona Love, an associate veterinarian at Heart of Chelsea Veterinary Group, feeds Royal Canin to her five-pound, 12-year-old Chihuahua rescue and says that of the three dog-food brands she recommends to her patients, Royal Canin is the most palatable.
 “I think the animals tend to like it more,” she says.

 Best wet dog food

-Veterinarian Dr. Jeff Werber also likes Royal Canin because he says the brand has a positive track record, a trusted name, and its products are readily available.
-He told us that he’s always been a fan of mixed feeding, meaning a little of both dry and wet foods.
-Werber explains that, because a lot of dogs don’t drink enough water, adding moist canned food (which has less carbs and more flavor) to their dry food is a win-win.
-He says that his dogs “love with a capital L” Royal Canin’s low-fat canned dog food.
+Veterinarian Dr. Jeff Werber says he likes Royal Canin because the brand has a positive track record and a trusted name, and its products are readily available.
+He told us he has always been a fan of mixed feeding, meaning providing a little of both dry and wet foods.
+Werber explains that because a lot of dogs don’t drink enough water, adding moist canned food (which has fewer carbs and more flavor) to their dry food is a win-win.
+He says his dogs “love with a capital L” Royal Canin’s low-fat canned dog food.
 Note that while this is the cheapest food on our list, it comes packaged in 13.5-ounce cans, so a single unit is much smaller than most other dry foods.

 Best dehydrated raw dog food